weaviate/weaviate-io/developers/weaviate/client-libraries/javascript.md

   host: "weaviate-host",
   authClientSecret: new weaviate.AuthClientCredentials({
     clientSecret: "supersecuresecret",
-    scopes: ["scope1", "scope2"]  // optional, depends on the configuration of your identity provider })
+    scopes: ["scope1", "scope2"]  // optional, depends on the configuration of your identity provider (not required with WCS) })
 });
 ```